+NOTE:

-NOTE: In order to prevent the rotor from unintended starting later, it is recommended to short circuit the two generator cables (caution: disconnect the batteries beforehand!) or turn your stop switch into STOP-position already before beginnig of the assembling.
+In order to prevent the rotor from unintended starting later, it is recommended to short circuit the two generator cables (caution: disconnect the batteries beforehand!) or turn your stop-switch into STOP-position already before beginning of the assembling.

 When the rotor has been assembled take it to the generator.
-Hold the rotor at the hub only, since the sharp edges of the rotor blades could cause injuries.
+Only hold the rotor by the hub, since the sharp edges of the rotor blades can cause injuries.
 This way you will also avoid unnecessary loads on the blades when carrying.

 Slide the rotor on the generator shaft carefully.
-Make sure that the parallel key slides correctly into the corresponding groove of the hub disc.
-In doing so take care not to push the generator shaft into the housing of the generator unit.
-Insert the socket cap screw M8 x 90 through the hub and tighten it until you can not feel any axial play.
+Ensure that the parallel key slides into the corresponding keyway (groove) of the hub.
+Also take care not to push the generator shaft into the housing of the generator unit.
+Insert the socket cap screw M8 x 90 through the hub and tighten it until you cannot feel any axial play.
 Now tighten the screw at 18 Nm.
-This screw has a TUFLOK-coating against loosening.